One of the most common questions I hear is, how can I earn some extra money fast?

 Build a small greenhouse.
 This structure can be a cost-effective business for growing seedlings out of seeds and selling them.
 I have a client that makes over $2,000 a year, growing and selling seedlings in a small greenhouse.
 There you can buy an inexpensive greenhouse kit at most home improvement and hardware stores, as well as Amazon, Harbor Freight, or Tractor Supply Co.
 The best part is, it’s seasonal work and doesn’t require much labor.

 If you live someplace with strong winds, choose a greenhouse that uses polycarbonate panels.
 It can be tempting to purchase a greenhouse that uses film; however, the film rarely holds up over time.
 Also, check Craigslist over even go for a country drive.
 You can often find derelict greenhouse frames occupying a country garden.
 Many times you can pick these up for free or pennies on the dollar, and they usually need some TLC, film, or replacement panels.

-Saving Money is Making Money.
-You may have heard the saying “You can’t “outwork a bad diet”; finances are similar.
+You may have heard the saying, “You can’t “outwork a bad diet”; finances are similar.
 Before launching your creative new side hustle, it makes sense to sit down and look for opportunities to reduce unnecessary expenses.
 Now, I’m not suggesting you give up the items you and your family value and enjoy, instead let’s trim the fat a bit.